hotschedules/gettingstarted/docs/rbc-cli.md

 One the tools are installed, verify the installation using the version command.
 The command SHOULD respond with a semantic version of the tools: M is the major version, m is the minor version, and b is the build increment.

 ````
-> rbc-cli -V
+> bodhi -V
   M.m.b
 ````

 ## Getting Started

 2. Create a directory for your workspace and `cd` into it.
-3. `rbc-cli init` <br> This will create a rbc-project.json which will house all your environment info.
+3. `bodhi init` <br> This will create a rbc-project.json which will house all your environment info.
 It will also create an /apps directory where your apps will reside.
-4. `rbc-cli new [ENVIRONMENT NAME]` This will create a new environment entry in rbc-project.json.
+4. `bodhi new [ENVIRONMENT NAME]` This will create a new environment entry in rbc-project.json.
 5. Open up rbc-project.json and fill in information about your new environment. <br>
 Example: <br>
 ```